ThreeMammals/Ocelot/docs/building/building.rst

 For example,

+- .. code-block:: shell

+    dotnet cake --target=Build

-- ``dotnet cake --target=Build`` runs a local build, performing compilation and testing only.
+  It runs a local build, performing compilation and testing only.

+- .. code-block:: shell

+    dotnet cake --target=Version

-- ``dotnet cake --target=Version`` checks the next version to be tagged in the Git repository during the next release, without performing compilation or testing tasks.
+  It checks the next version to be tagged in the Git repository during the next release, without performing compilation or testing tasks.

+- .. code-block:: shell

+    dotnet cake --target=CreateReleaseNotes

-- ``dotnet cake --target=CreateReleaseNotes`` generates Release Notes artifacts in the ``/artifacts/Packages`` folder using the ``ReleaseNotes.md`` template file.
+  It generates Release Notes artifacts in the ``/artifacts/Packages`` folder using the ``ReleaseNotes.md`` template file.

+- .. code-block:: shell

+    dotnet cake --target=Release

-- ``dotnet cake --target=Release`` creates a release, consisting of the following steps: compilation, testing, generating release notes, creating .nupkg files, publishing `NuGet`_ packages, and finally, making a GitHub release.
+  It creates a release, consisting of the following steps: compilation, testing, generating release notes, creating .nupkg files, publishing `NuGet`_ packages, and finally, making a GitHub release.

 .. _dotnet-tools.json: https://github.com/ThreeMammals/Ocelot/blob/main/.config/dotnet-tools.json